uibcdf/MolSysMT/molsysmt/coding/coding_guide.md

 Default: None
 'all': all atoms

-frame is: step, time, coordinates and box.
+frame is: structure_id, time, coordinates and box.

 # Documenting Methods